albertlai431/albertlai431/README.md

 ## Hi there 👋

-I'm a grade 12 student at Pierre Elliott Trudeau HS and an incoming CS 👨‍💻 undergrad!
+I'm an incoming CS 👨‍💻 undergrad at UWaterloo!
 My goal is to create for impact — from a [mobile app](https://www.trudeausac.com/app/) I built for my high school to a [chatbot](https://omdena.com/projects/ptsd/) that helps PTSD victims around the world find treatment for their condition.
 I'm experienced in C++, Python (Pytorch/Tensorflow) & Java, and I'm currently learning React & Gatsby!
 On the side, I enjoying running 🏃‍♂️, playing ultimate, reading, and sitting around contemplating life 🤔

 ### What I'm Currently Working On
-- Add new features to [pethsapp](https://www.trudeausac.com/app/) 📱 — including a Chinese localization and calendar notifications
+- Interning at Tuned 📈
-- Revamping my personal website with Gatsby
+- Starting dat leetcode grind 😤

 ### Contact Me